chingu-voyages/soloproject-tier3-chingu-trivia-po/README.md

 As a Product Owner this project is a great opportunity to demonstrate your organization skills to help a team who will develop this clean and modern webpage.

-You are currently on the **Tier 2 repo** and this Solo Project is only for Product Owners **not** Developers.
+You are currently on the **Tier 3 repo** and this Solo Project is only for Product Owners **not** Developers.
 You'll be responsible for creating User Stories and Tasks from the requirements listed below.

-As you increase your Product Owner skills and experience you'll be able to come back to this project and enhance it for the Tier 3 version.
-Ultimately you'll have a great portfolio piece to share with interviewers.
+As you increase your Product Owner skills and experience you'll be able to come back to this project to refine it so you can share the experience in interviews.
 ## About Chingu

 If you aren’t yet a member of Chingu we invite you to join us.
 We help our